Maple Roasted Spaghetti Squash Recipe

 - Butter – I always use unsalted butter to reduce the amount of sodium in my cooking.

-Absolutely!
-Follow steps 2 & 3 above, then bake the spaghetti squash at 400 degrees Fahrenheit for 20 minutes.
-You may only be able to fit 2 halves at a time, so you will need to cook the squash in two batches.
+Yes!
+Follow steps 2 & 3, then bake the spaghetti squash at 400 degrees Fahrenheit for 20 minutes.
+You may only be able to fit 2 halves at a time, so you may need to cook the squash in two batches.

 Simple Holiday Spaghetti Squash Recipes